Bheemunipatnam: Dutch settlements

 Known to the Dutch as Bimilipatnam, Bheemunipatnam was one among the major Dutch settlements of the Dutch Coromandel coast in the 17th century.
 There are remnants of the Dutch East India Company trading post when the town was a port.
 The town contains one of the oldest Christian cemeteries on the coast.
 Bhimili also had a currency mint during the times of Dutch.
-Portuguese also visited bhimili in the same time as the dutch.
+Portuguese also visited Bhimili in the same time as the Dutch.
 St.Peter's church is a historical monument which signifies the ancient architecture.

 After Bheemunipatnam was plundered by Maratha troops in 1754, the local regent permitted the Dutch East India Company to construct a fort in the village, for which military engineer Coenraad Pieter Keller drew up plans.
 The fort that was constructed subsequently collapsed twice, for which Keller had to defend himself in front of his superiors in Batavia.

 East India Company

-The British East India Company made Bheemunipatnam their main trading base of the east coast.
+The British East India Company made Bheemunipatnam their main trading base on the east coast.
 The Bhimili port used to operate passenger vessels to Madras and Calcutta during the British Raj.
 The big clock tower in the town was built by the British.